 Likewise, instead of jumping onto the latest and greatest diet trend, start making small changes that will move you towards the bigger goal.
 For example, clear your cupboards of all unhealthy foods and snacks.
 If they aren’t there, you can’t eat them!

-By starting small and choosing your battles, you put yourself in the position where you will win.
+By starting small and choosing your battles, you put yourself in a position where you will win.
 And by winning you will build self-confidence.
-And by building self-confidence, it will be easier to tackle bigger battles in future.
+And by building self-confidence, it will be easier to tackle bigger battles in the future.

 Breakdown Big Tasks Into Manageable Ones

 In Art Of War, Sun Tzu tells us how to command a large army.
 He says that anything that seems large and overwhelming can be broken down into something smaller and much more manageable.
 It is a lot easier to tackle smaller tasks that will lead you to accomplish your final big task than it is to be completely overwhelmed by the thought of the big task.

 Planning Is Essential

 No matter what you need to tackle in your life, planning is the most important first step.
 Going blindly into something without a plan is the easiest way to lose a battle.

 But planning isn’t enough, once you have your plan in place you need to take concrete steps toward achieving success.
 You must be willing to invest the time and effort needed to win the battle and achieve your goal.

 By failing to prepare, you are preparing to fail.Benjamin Franklin

 Sun Tzu also talked about how important it is to plan for the worst-case scenario while at the same time expecting the best outcome.
 By knowing what could go wrong in a situation you are able to prepare more effectively for any outcome.
 And by knowing what could go wrong you won’t be caught off guard or unprepared.